jmcveigh/utf8-articles-law/README.md

-# articles
+# utf8-articles-law

-This archive includes a mastered article on Preditory Gang Stalking as seen through the eyes of a citizen of rural Ontario, Canada.
+This archive includes articles on law pertaining to information and communications technology.

+Made with ♥ by [Jason McVeigh](mailto:jmcveigh@outlook.com) of General Software Contracting

+_I ♥ what I do and I hope you do too!_